tesselle/nexus/README.md

 **nexus** provides a set of S4 classes that represent different special types of matrix.
-The most basic class represents a compositional data matrix, i.e. quantitative (nonnegative) descriptions of the parts of some whole, carrying relative, rather than absolute, information (Aitchison 1986).
+The most basic class represents a compositional data matrix, i.e. quantitative (nonnegative) descriptions of the parts of some whole, carrying relative, rather than absolute, information (J.
+Aitchison 1986).

 *It assumes that you keep your data tidy*: each variable must be saved in its own column and each observation (sample) must be saved in its own